galebo/iNginx/README.md

 iNginx
 ======

-iNginx
-thie project is helpful for setup one basic nginx module before you begin to add one nginx module
+this project is helpful for setup one basical nginx module c file in your nginx project.you can use this file to begin your nginx coding